Conduct that Does Not Fall Under Title IX of the Education Amendments of 1972 - Formal Investigations in Which a Student is the Respondent

 8. Time Frame for Investigation, Conduct Process, and Resolution

 While the time to resolve a reported incident will vary from matter to matter depending on the specific facts and circumstances, it is expected that in most instances Formal Complaints will be resolved within 120 business days of the date the complainant requests that the University’s investigation and Student Conduct Processes commence.
 If these processes will take longer than 120 business days, both the complainant and the respondent will be notified in writing as to the delay and the reason for the delay.
 Delay can sometimes, but not always, be imposed by complexity of the Formal Complaint, holiday closures of the University, breaks in class schedule, midterm and final examinations, as well as the need to coordinate multiple parties for interview meetings and hearings.
+The University reserves the right to close a case in those instances when the complainant fails to respond after reasonable attempts are made to confirm next steps in the Investigation and Student Conduct Processes.

 9. Request for a Delay in the Formal Resolution Process